DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 - 'Website' refers to Get Into Teaching, accessible from https://getintoteaching.education.gov.uk/

-- 'You' means the individual accessing or using the website, or a company, or any legal entity on behalf of which such individual is accessing or using the website, as applicable.
+- 'You' means the individual accessing or using the Website, or a company, or any legal entity on behalf of which such individual is accessing or using the Website, as applicable.

 ## The use of the Cookies